Chime® is a financial technology company, not a bank. Banking services provided by The Bancorp Bank, N.A. or Stride Bank, N.A., Members FDIC.

 • Interest rate: The interest rate significantly affects the overall cost of the loan.
 Look for a competitive interest rate – lower rates can save you money over the life of the loan.

 • Fees: Review the loan’s fee structure.
 Common fees include origination fees, prepayment penalties, and late payment fees.
-Look for loans with minimal fees and extra charges.
+Origination fees typically range from 1% to 6% of the loan amount and are either deducted from the loan proceeds or added to the balance.⁵ When comparing loans, factor in these fees to understand the true cost.
+But always look for loans with minimal fees and extra charges.

-• Funding time: If time is crucial, look for lenders with a reputation for quick approval and disbursement.
+• Funding time: Time is crucial, especially if you need funds for an emergency or time-sensitive purchase.
+Look for lenders with a reputation for quick approval and disbursement of loan funds.

 With these details in mind, you can choose a personal loan that aligns with your financial goals and circumstances.